 Secondary study design

 Not available in web format, please use the contact details to request a patient information sheet

 Nutritional status including growth parameters, biomedical measures, and dietary intakes

-Upon screening, two hundred children were randomly selected (50% male and 50% female) using a table of random numbers.
+Upon screening, 200 children were randomly selected (50% male and 50% female) using a table of random numbers.
 The random allocation procedures were employed to assign children to experimental and control groups.
 To avoid selection bias and reduce the chances of imbalance between groups, sealed opaque envelope method was used to assign children to groups.
 The infants were randomly assigned into two groups:

 1. Control (National Micronutrient Supplement)